-Legislative Platform: Support legislation and/or administrative efforts which would modify the existing competitive Integrated Regional Water Management Planning (IRWMP) grant funding application process into a non-competitive direct funding assignment to IRWMP regions so that local and regional agencies can better fund programs and projects.
+Legislative Platform: Support legislation and/or administrative efforts which would modify the existing competitive IRWM planning grant funding application process so that grant funds could be promptly assigned to IRWM regional planning areas and Regional Acceptance Process-qualified agencies for planning and project development throughout the State.

 Background: Finding enough water to sustain California's growing population, industrial and agricultural production, and unique natural environment continues to be a top priority for the State.
 Surface water resources are stretched to the limit.
-Problems are further exacerbated by reductions in groundwater availability due to overdraft, groundwater contamination, and the potential onset of global warming that could result in more severe floods and droughts.
-Increasing California's surface water storage capability not only provides more water for agriculture, the environment, urban and recreational use, but also increases the flexibility for facility operators to better manage the impacts of floods and droughts.
+Problems are further exacerbated by reductions in groundwater availability.